vdistortion/bitrix24-create-app/README.md

   <img src="docs/public/vue.svg" alt="vuejs" width="35" height="45"/>
 </a>

-Command line for create a project with your own templates
+Command-line tool to create a project using your own templates

 ### Templates